Parijat Pandey, Deepika Purohit and Harish Dureja* Pages 180 - 191 ( 12 )

 Bio-availability, colloidal carrier, controlled release, nanosponges, solubility enhancement, targeted drug delivery system.

-Department Of Pharmaceutical Sciences, Maharshi Dayanand University, Rohtak, Department Of Pharmaceutical Sciences, Indira Gandhi University, Meerpur, Rewari, Department Of Pharmaceutical Sciences, Maharshi Dayanand University, Rohtak
+Department of Pharmaceutical Sciences, Maharshi Dayanand University, Rohtak 124001, Department of Pharmaceutical Sciences, Indira Gandhi University, Meerpur, Rewari 123401, Department of Pharmaceutical Sciences, Maharshi Dayanand University, Rohtak 124001